krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

 #### 6. Mid-course project presentations | Due: Wed, Mar 10
 Use the class time to record your presentation.
 Make sure to include the following information in your presentation:
 – Broad area, some background, and what problem the project is going to address.
-- Specific aims of the project, what achieving those aims will result in, and why do these results matter (why are they signficant and what impact might they have on future work)
+- Specific aims of the project, what achieving those aims will result in, and why do these results matter (why are they significant and what impact might they have on future work)
 - Description of your approach in the form of a clear flowchart that contains the following information as it pertains to your project:
     - Raw data → Preprocessing & quality control → Preliminary/exploratory analysis → Analysis/Model-building steps → Expected outcomes.
 - Results from a thorough exploration and sanity checks of data.